Homer Kent

-Homer Austin Kent, Jr. (13 August 1926 - 30 September 2020) taught from 1949 to 1999 at Grace Theological Seminary and Grace College in Winona Lake, IN.
+Homer Austin Kent Jr. (August 13, 1926 – September 30, 2020) taught from 1949 to 1999 at Grace Theological Seminary and Grace College in Winona Lake, Indiana.
 While there he taught New Testament and Greek and was Dean of the Seminary from 1962 to 1976 when he became President of Grace College and Seminary until 1986.
 He has also taught around the world in Israel, France, Central African Republic, Hungary and around the U.S. Not only is he an educator, but he is also authored many books and Bible commentaries.